Preterm birth: Nutrition

 Meeting the appropriate nutritional needs of preterm infants is important for long-term health.
 Optimal care may require a balance of meeting nutritional needs and preventing complications related to feeding.
-The ideal growth rate is not known, however, preterm infants usually require a higher energy intake compared to babies who are born at term.
+The ideal growth rate is not known; however, preterm infants usually require a higher energy intake compared to babies who are born at term.
 The recommended amount of milk is often prescribed based on approximated nutritional requirements of a similar aged fetus who is not compromised.
 An immature gastrointestinal tract (GI tract), medical conditions (or co-morbidities), risk of aspirating milk, and necrotizing enterocolitis may lead to difficulties in meeting this high nutritional demand and many preterm infants have nutritional deficits that may result in growth restrictions.
 In addition, very small preterm infants cannot coordinate sucking, swallowing, and breathing.
 Tolerating a full enteral feeding (the prescribed volume of milk or formula) is a priority in neonatal care as this reduces the risks associated with venous catheters including infection, and may reduce the length of time the infant requires specialized care in the hospital.
 Different strategies can be used to optimize feeding for preterm infants.
 The type of milk/formula and fortifiers, route of administration (by mouth, tube feeding, venous catheter), timing of feeding, quantity of milk, continuous or intermittent feeding, and managing gastric residuals are all considered by the neonatal care team when optimizing care.
 The evidence in the form of high quality randomized trials is generally fairly weak in this area, and for this reason different neonatal intensive care units may have different practices and this results in a fairly large variation in practice.
 The care of preterm infants also varies in different countries and depends on resources that are available.

 Human breast milk and formula

 The American Academy of Pediatrics recommended feeding preterm infants human milk, finding "significant short- and long-term beneficial effects," including lower rates of necrotizing enterocolitis (NEC).
 In the absence of evidence from randomised controlled trials about the effects of feeding preterm infants with formula compared with mother's own breast milk, data collected from other types of studies suggest that mother's own breast milk is likely to have advantages over formula in terms of the baby's growth and development.
-When a mother's breast milk is not available, formula is probably better than donor breast milk for preterm babies in terms of weight gain, linear growth and head growth but there may be little or no difference in terms of neuro-developmental disability, death or necrotising enterocolitis.
+Milk from human donors also reduces the risk of NEC by half in very low birth rate infants and very preterm infants.